PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 - Resizing the grid_map so that it can be displayed correctly in an appropiate resolution.
 I crated a function to do so using **cv2.resize** with **interpolation=cv2.INTER_NEAREST** to resize it to the same size as the original image map has.

+- Choose appropriate error thresholds for navigation so that the robot does not oscillate or collide with walls.
+I performed several tests to determine the best values.

 ## Execution video: